NVIDIA/TensorRT/plugin/specialSlicePlugin/README.md

 ## Parameters

-This plugin has the plugin creator class `SpecialSliceCreator` and the plugin class `SpecialSlice`.
+This plugin has the plugin creator class `FlattenConcatPluginCreator` and the plugin class `FlattenConcat`.

 This plugin has no parameter.

 ## Additional resources

-The following resources provide a deeper understanding of the `SpecialSlice` plugin:
+The following resources provide a deeper understanding of the `flattenConcat` plugin:

 - [MaskRCNN](https://github.com/matterport/Mask_RCNN)